 Quantum mechanics, or quantum physics, describes nature at the fundamental level of atomic nuclei and electrons.
 Quantum mechanics is the most accurate way to simulate the behavior of molecules and interactions between molecules and allows us to predict with remarkable accuracy the complex biomolecular interactions critical to biological systems.
-We deploy quantum physics methods to tackle the challenges in protein targets previously thought to be “undruggable,” yielding the most accurate predictions and facilitate our mission to deliver new safe and effective medicines to patients.
+We deploy quantum physics methods to tackle the challenges in protein targets previously thought to be “undruggable,” yielding the most accurate predictions and facilitating our mission to deliver new safe and effective medicines to patients.

 Building on Ground Truth